Best Bluetooth Speakers Under $50 in 2026: 6 Picks

 The Echo Pop is the only non-portable pick here, but at $25 it earns its spot.
 Sound quality is decent for a nightstand or kitchen counter.

-We used it daily for timers, weather updates, and Spotify playback in a kitchen.
-The mic picked up voice commands from about 15 feet away, even with music playing.
+It handles timers, weather updates, and Spotify playback well in a kitchen.
+Its far-field mic is designed to pick up voice commands across a room, even with music playing.
 According to Amazon’s Echo Pop specs, it uses a 1.95-inch front-firing speaker.

 Pros: Under $25 on sale, full Alexa integration, compact design